 Overview

-From our experience, Hims & Hers is best suited for patients who already have a clear understanding of their mental health needs and an established treatment plan.
+From our experience, Hims & Hers is best suited for patients who already have a clear understanding of their mental health needs, anyone struggling to access care through other platforms, or those whose fear of judgment may be a barrier to seeking the care they need.
 The platform prioritizes speed and accessibility, with an easy signup process and medication delivery in as little as two days.
 However, the lack of live appointments or robust diagnostics makes it a poor fit for anyone starting their mental health journey or requiring more detailed care.

-While Hims & Hers offers an affordable and efficient solution for managing ongoing prescriptions, we view it as a supplemental option rather than a strong option for comprehensive care.
+While Hims & Hers offers an affordable and efficient solution for getting medication refills or managing ongoing prescriptions, we view it as a supplemental or temporary option rather than a strong pick for ongoing care.

 Visit our full review of Hers and our review of Hims for more details.